-Waha Land is a wholly owned subsidiary of Waha Capital.
-The industrial real estate subsidiary owns and manages ALMARKAZ in the Emirate of Abu Dhabi, an integrated mixeduse industrial development with Grade "A" industrial and logistics facilities and first-class infrastructure.
-ALMARKAZ is located in Al Dhafra, some 35 kms west of Abu Dhabi, and is situated to capitalise on easy access to the UAE's growing industrial and logistics infrastructure (land, sea, air, and rail).
+Waha Land is a wholly-owned subsidiary of Waha Capital.
+The industrial real estate subsidiary has invested significantly over several years to develop and lease the ALMARKAZ project in the emirate of Abu Dhabi, an integrated mixed-use industrial development with Grade "A" industrial and logistics facilities and first-class infrastructure.

+ALMARKAZ is located in Al Dhafra, 35 km west of Abu Dhabi, and is perfectly situated to capitalise on easy access to the UAE's growing industrial and logistics infrastructure, including major land, sea, air, and rail routes.
+Phase 1 of ALMARKAZ occupies 1.5 km or 25% of the total site area, and comprises two stages: